-Cash balance plans are "hybrid" DB plans, since they build in attributes of both DB and DC plans.
+Cash balance plans are hybrid DB plans, since they build in attributes of both DB and DC plans.
 As with a DC plan, sponsors define and communicate the participant's benefit as an account balance payable as a lump sum.
-Employers provide pay credits (resembling employer contributions) and interest credits (analogous to investment earnings), usually on an annual basis.
+Employers provide pay credits6 (resembling employer contributions) and interest credits (like investment earnings), usually on an annual basis.
 However, unlike in a DC plan, there is no requirement to fund the account balance dollar for dollar as it grows.
-The balance is merely hypothetical (or notional), meaning the physical assets for each account do not necessarily exist in full until paid (though the participant is still entitled to the full benefit).
-The sponsor pools all plan assets together, and the pension asset's gains or losses do not usually affect the amounts of the benefits.
+The balance is merely hypothetical, meaning the physical assets for each account do not necessarily exist in full (though the participant is still entitled to the full benefit).
+The sponsor pools all plan assets together, and the pension trust's investment experience does not usually affect the amounts of the benefits.7

 To determine liabilities for a CB plan, the actuary projects the current account balance to the estimated year of payment, based on the ICR assumption.
 Then, that amount is discounted to the current year using the assumed discount rate.
 This value is the reported liability.
-If the ICR assumption is lower than the discount rate, the reported liability will be less than the sum of all participant account balances.
+If the ICR assumption is lower than the discount rate (as, in practice, it usually will be), the reported liability will be less than the sum of all participant account balances.
 In other words, the reported liability will generally be lower than the benefit amount that could, theoretically, be paid out immediately.